aorriols1/IS_FP/README.md

 # IS_FP

 ## Scenario
-The initial structure of our project consists of various materials, 3D assets, and audio files.
-The purpose of this first version is to test the arrangement and appearance of colors, and thus it may differ from the final version.
+The purpose of this game consists on competing between two players to obtain the maximum amount of points by interacting with some game elements.
 Here are the key components:

 ### Boxes with Hands and Feet: